dailybruin/interactive.2014.wake-of-the-storm/_posts/2014-09-09-tacloban-a-city-under-construction.md

       alt: Workers construct permanent housing.

     - url: blog/post4.2.jpg
-      caption: Children at one of the temporary housing locations cheered and smile for the camera.
+      caption: Children at one of the temporary housing locations cheered and smiled for the camera.
 (Photo by Neil Bedi)
       alt: Children at a temporary housing location.

     - url: blog/post4.3.jpg